ntuscse/website/apps/cms/README.md

 Remember to change the secret var and the mongo URI.

 [//]: # "2. run `docker compose up -d`"

 [//]: # "### Build and run via minikube locally"

 ## Deployment

-Deployment will be triggered upon a successfully merged Pull Request on Github
+Deployment will be triggered upon a successfully merged Pull Request on Github, based on [this Github Workflow](../../.github/workflows/cd-staging.yml)

-Github Actions will build an image of the cms service, and push it to Github Container Registry
+Github Actions will build an image of the cms service, and push it to Github Container Registry (GHCR), and then deploy it to the staging environment.

+You can view the image in GHCR, here: https://github.com/ntuscse/website/pkgs/container/website%2Fcms